Gibbs Sampling of Continuous Potentials on a Quantum Computer: Proofs of the results in

 \subsection{Gibbs sampling}

-Our algorithm benefits from the use of the high precision quantum linear differential equation solver developed by Berry et al. \cite {berry2017quantum}.
-Krovi later proved in \cite{krovi2023improved} that this solver is more efficient than initially shown in the original work.
+Our algorithm benefits from the use of the high precision quantum linear differential equation solver developed by \citet {berry2017quantum}.
+Krovi later proved in \yrcite{krovi2023improved} that this solver is more efficient than initially shown in the original work.
 The solver is designed to tackle the problem of interest, which is solving the following ODE at time $T>0$:

 where $\vec x, \vec b\in\mathbb{C}^n$ and $A\in \mathbb{C}^{N\times N}$ is a matrix whose all eigenvalues have non-positive real parts.
 The aim of `solving' the ODE is to prepare a quantum state that encodes the entries of $x(T)$.
-The main idea that is used in the construction of the algorithm is the truncation of the Taylor expansion of the exponential function, as the $\vec x(T)$ satisfies the following closed-form solution (\cite[Lemma 6]{krovi2023improved})
+The main idea that is used in the construction of the algorithm is the truncation of the Taylor expansion of the exponential function, as the $\vec x (T)$ satisfies the following closed-form solution (\citep[Lemma 6] {krovi2023improved}).